er537/whisper_interpretability/docs/index.md

 # The decoder is a weak LM
 Whisper is trained soley on supervised speech-to-text data; the decoder is NOT pretrained on text.
 Despite this, we find that it learns weak langauge modelling behaviour.
-Below we present evidence of this.

 *For context: Whisper is an encoder-decoder transformer model.
 The input to the encoder is a 30s chunk of audio (shorter chunks can be padded) and autoregressively predicts the transcript.*